Mount Snow Resort Guide - Real Reviews From Real Skiers

 Moving onto the snow parks at Winter Park, Carinthia in the 2000-2010 era wore the crown as hands-down the top terrain park in the Northeast.
 Although Killington, Stratton, and Seven Springs have recently leveled the playing field, Nitro and Gulch are still standing with a killer park crew that lives and breathes freestyle.
 The designs in some of these builds are impeccable and the resort continues to invest in early season snowmaking to build a couple of 20-foot booters on Gulch and one of the longest park runs in the east with Nitro, which typically offers 10+ features and 6+ medium sized jumps.
 There’s a reason the Stratton Mountain School’s Freestyle Team trains here.
 Come and check it out!

-Eating Out at Mount Snow
+Eating Out in Mount Snow

 At the resort, our top recommendations are The Bullwheel at the summit for a hot sandwich and soup, Tony’s Pizza for a big slice or the Iron Loft at Carinthia for wings, fries, or even an NY Strip – It’s better than the cafeterias.
 And yes, there’s even a waffle cabin at Main Base.